achekh/neos-critical-github-io/Guide/introduction/what-is-the-hub-super-app.md

 ---
-title: "What is the NEOS Hub?"
+title: "What is the Super Hub?"
 slug: "what-is-the-hub-super-app"
 excerpt: ""
 hidden: false